ergest/sql_patterns/Book/chap1.md

 |vote_type_id |INT64    |
 ```

-Note that the `votes` table is connected to a post, so in order for us to get upvotes and downvotes on a user's post, we'll need to join it with the `users` table.
+The `votes` table is connected to a post in a 0-to-many relationship shows in the diagram as number 2.
+In order for us to get upvotes and downvotes on a user's post, we'll need to join it with the `users` table.

+Alright, now that we've familiarized ourselves with the source data model, it's time to dive into the patterns!